Convert BST to Sorted Array — In-Order Traversal

 Frequently Asked Questions

-Why does in-order traversal of a BST give a sorted array?
+Why does in-order traversal of a BST give sorted output?

-What is the time complexity of converting a BST to a sorted array?
+What is the height of a BST built from a sorted array of n elements?